jeremynoesen/BoneBot/README.md

 - To enable or disable statuses, set `statuses-enabled` in the main configuration to `true` or `false`.

 ### Miscellaneous
-You can change the colors of embeds for the meme generator and help message by setting `embed-color` in the main configuration to a hex code.
+- You can change the colors of embeds for the meme generator and help message by setting `embed-color` in the main configuration to a hex code.
+- You can allow BoneBot to listen to input from other bots by setting `listen-to-bots` to `true`.
+It defaults to `false`.

 ### Default Main Configuration
 Located at `resources/config.txt`